Cross-beat: Adaptive instruments

 Chordophones, such as the West African kora, and Doussn'gouni, part of the harp-lute family of instruments, also have this African separated double tonal array structure.
 Another instrument, the Marovany from Madagascar is a double sided box zither which also employs this divided tonal structure.
 The Gravikord is a new American instrument closely related to both the African kora and the kalimba.
 It was created to exploit this adaptive principle in a modern electro-acoustic instrument.

-On these instruments one hand of the musician is not primarily in the bass nor the other primarily in the treble, but both hands can play freely across the entire tonal range of the instrument.
-Also the fingers of each hand can play separate independent rhythmic patterns and these can easily cross over each other from treble to bass and back, either smoothly or with varying amounts of syncopation.
-This can all be done within the same tight tonal range, without the left and right hand fingers ever physically encountering each other.
-These simple rhythms will interact musically to produce complex cross rhythms including repeating on beat/off beat pattern shifts that would be very difficult to create by any other means.
-This characteristically African structure allows often simple playing techniques to combine with each other and produce cross-rhythmic music of great beauty and complexity.

 Jazz

 The New Harvard Dictionary of Music calls swing "an intangible rhythmic momentum in jazz," adding that "swing defies analysis; claims to its presence may inspire arguments."
 The only specific description offered is the statement that "triplet subdivisions contrast with duple subdivisions."
 The argument could be made that by nature of its simultaneous triple and duple subdivisions, swing is fundamentally a form of polyrhythm.
 However, the use of true systematic cross-rhythm in jazz did not occur until the second half of the twentieth century.